ASD Celano Calcio

 ASD Celano Calcio (known as Celano F.C.
 Olimpia until the 2010–11 season and Celano F.C.
 Marsica until the 2018–19 season) is an Italian association football from Celano, Abruzzo.
-Currently they play in Promozione Abruzzo.
+Currently they play in Eccellenza Abruzzo.

 History

 The club was founded in 1974 as Celano Football Club Olimpia, registering for Terza Categoria in 1978 following the demise of the previous Celanesi team, Cliternum.

 In the 2005–06 Serie D, Celano finished second in their group and won their regional playoffs beating Tolentino 1–0.
 In the national playoffs, where all nine winners of the regional playoffs were placed into three groups of three teams, they made it to the final being defeated 5–2 by Monopoli.
 Due to teams being excluded from 2006–07 Serie C2, Celano were administratively promoted, finishing 14th where they beat Pro Vasto in the relegation playoffs to keep their place in Serie C2.
 They had previously spent 4 seasons in Serie C2 between 1987–88 and 1990–91.